ttiny/deploy/README.md

 - Be able to do things for projects/repos like events: pre-sync, post-sync, pre-clone, post-clone, pre-clean, post-clone, error, success, or something of this sort.
+- Support multiple secret access strings and print the one used in the logs.
 - Logging the HTTP stuff to files.